isaacbernat/pycrastinate/README.md

 Usage
 -----
 ### Try it out
-Pycrastinate can be used out of the box for git repositories with its default configuration for python and ruby files.
+Pycrastinate can be used right out of the box!
 It just needs a recent version of `git` (tested with 1.8.0+).
-Copy it as a sibling to your other git repos and type `python pycrastinate.py`.
+Type `python pycrastinate.py` inside its root directory.

 ### Tune it
 Edit `config.py` to your liking.
 Change the `init_path` for whichever path holds the files you want to analyse, the `file_sufixes` to include only those that you want, the (case-insensitive) `tokens` that should be considered, etc.